brianinnes/homeLab/docs/okd_install.md

 ### Download the installer

 - To find the latest version of the OKD installer, visit the [releases](https://github.com/openshift/okd/releases){: target=_blank} page and download the latest openshift-install image for the platform where you plan to run the installer from (this is typically your local laptop, but could be a virtual machine you run on the ovirt cluster).

+Alternatively you can download one of the [nightly builds](https://amd64.origin.releases.ci.openshift.org){: target=_blank}.
+These builds contain recent updates and fixes, but aren't an official release, so may contain unresolved issues.
+Click on a build to get information about the build and also the command to download and unpack the build to your local system

 - Expand the downloaded archive to allow access to the openshift-install binary.

 ### Create the install config